erhanfirat/combo-tree/README.md

+## 1.2.1 Updates
+- Filter is fixed & updated.
+- icontains.js dependency is deprecated.

-# ComboTree jQuery Plugin v 1.2.0
+# ComboTree jQuery Plugin v 1.2.1
 ComboTree is a jQuery Plugin which is a combobox item within tree structured data list and multiple/single selection options and more.
 It has been developed to manage large amount of choices in a combobox and multi selection feature.

 ## Features:
 - Tree structured data list in combobox dropdown menu